dotnet/AspNetCore.Docs/aspnetcore/security/authentication/social/additional-claims.md

 [!code-csharp[](additional-claims/samples/2.x/AdditionalClaimsSample/Startup.cs?name=snippet_AddGoogle&highlight=9)]

-When `OnPostConfirmationAsync` executes, store the access token ([ExternalLoginInfo.AuthenticationTokens](xref:Microsoft.AspNetCore.Identity.ExternalLoginInfo.AuthenticationTokens*)) from the external provider into the `ApplicationUser`'s `AuthenticationProperties`.
+When `OnPostConfirmationAsync` executes, store the access token ([ExternalLoginInfo.AuthenticationTokens](xref:Microsoft.AspNetCore.Identity.ExternalLoginInfo.AuthenticationTokens*)) from the external provider in the `ApplicationUser`'s `AuthenticationProperties`.

 The sample app saves the access token in: